Miguel Rojas Player Props: Dodgers vs. Padres

-Miguel Rojas -- 1-for-1 in his most recent game -- will be in action for the Los Angeles Dodgers versus the San Diego Padres, with Yu Darvish on the mound, on May 5 at 9:40 PM ET.
+Miguel Rojas -- hitting .208 with two walks in his past 10 games -- will be in action for the Los Angeles Dodgers versus the San Diego Padres, with Blake Snell on the hill, on May 6 at 8:40 PM ET.

-In his previous appearance, he reached base in his only plate appearance against the Phillies.

 Miguel Rojas Game Info & Props vs. the Padres